Best Nikon Z lenses

 |

-In early 2020, Nikon released its 70-200mm f/2.8, a full frame pillar and one of the three must-have zooms along with the 14-24mm and 24-70mm f/2.8, all three with constant aperture.
-Nikon did not adopt the Canon RF’s extended design, and now that Sony has renewed its GM by drastically reducing its weight, the Nikon is by far the heaviest of the 3 brands.
+In early 2020, Nikon released its 70-200mm f/2.8, a full-frame staple and one of the three must-have zooms along with the 14-24mm and 24-70mm f/2.8, all three with constant aperture.
+Nikon did not adopt Canon RF’s extending design, and now that Sony has renewed its GM by drastically reducing its weight, the Nikon is by far the heaviest of the 3 brands.

 Its price may seem very high, but it is at the moment the only choice in this range.